San Quintín, Baja California: History

+In the early 1800s the sea otters of San Quintín Bay were targeted by a series of joint ventures between American maritime fur traders and the Russian–American Company (RAC).
+The first such venture involved the Boston-based maritime fur trading merchant ship O'Cain.
+RAC Chief Manager Alexander Baranov supplied O'Cain with twenty baidarkas (Aleutian kayaks) and about forty indigenous Alaskan sea otter hunters, plus two overseers to manage the hunters and hunting, Afanasii Shvetsov and Timofei Tarakanov.
+O'Cain sailed to San Quintín Bay and stayed for over three months while Tarakanov and Shvetsov led indigenous sea otter hunting parties all along the coast between Mission Rosario and Misión Santo Domingo de la Frontera.
+Several other US-Russian joint ventures followed.
+Within a few years the sea otters of Baja California were almost extinct.

 In the 1880s, a British land company with plans for a wheat empire purchased much of the San Quintín area from the US–based International Land Company (ILC); at the time, ILC owned most of northern Baja.
 In response to promises of agricultural wealth, around a hundred English colonists purchased subdivided land tracts from the parent company, planted wheat, and constructed a gristmill.
 For flour transportation, the English built a pier on inner Bahiá San Quintín and began constructing a railway to link up with the Southern Pacific tracks to the north in California.
 Thirty kilometers of track were laid, including a rail causeway from the west bank of inner Bahiá San Quintín, before the colony failed.
 A 17-ton, six-wheeled locomotive still lies underwater at the mouth of the bay, the remains of a loading accident for the aborted railway.

 A drought devastated one of the first wheat harvests, and by 1900 all the colonists abandoned San Quintín.

 Remnants of the gristmill, the railroad causeway, the pier, and an English cemetery still stand along the perimeter of the inner bay.
 The English names on the cemetery's heavily weathered wooden crosses have faded from sight, and more recent Mexican graves are beginning to crowd out their neglected English counterparts.

 Recently there has been foreign (especially Chinese) investment in San Quintin for the development of shellfish harvesting and export (especially abalone).
 A tourist hotel is also planned.

 San Quintín has been running an abalone conservation project, a project to repopulate depleted areas and prevent extinction.
 The conservation process involves farm growing abalone for two-three years and put back into its natural habitat.
 Farmers wait three years after that, and abalone is extracted for commercialization.

-On October 28, 2015 residents voted 17,580 to 7,548 in favor of San Quintin becoming its own municipality.
-On February 27, 2020 San Quintin separated from the municipality of Ensenada and became the state's sixth municipality.
+On October 28, 2015, residents voted 17,580 to 7,548 in favor of San Quintin becoming its own municipality.
+On February 27, 2020, San Quintin separated from the municipality of Ensenada and became the state's sixth municipality.
 The agricultural plain roughly 50 kilometers from Camalu to Vicente Carranza, recorded a total of roughly 80,000 people in 2010.